Timothysit/williams2018unsupervised-journal-club/main.md

  - If you couldn't understand me, then the [author also did a talk about it](https://www.youtube.com/watch?v=hmmnRF66hOA&t=2s)
  - A good introduction to tensor decomposition: [Kolda and Bader 2009](https://epubs.siam.org/doi/abs/10.1137/07070111x)
+ - Someone asked on Quora: [What is all the current fuss about data tensor decomposition? ](https://www.quora.com/What-is-all-the-current-fuss-about-data-tensor-decomposition-and-analysis-Data-analysis-and-historical-perspective)

  <!--h-->